Short-seller Hindenburg takes aim at Chinese crypto firm Ebang, shares slump

 Hindenburg, which went short on another Chinese blockchain company Sos Ltd in February, said its research revealed that instead of using capital proceeds to develop its business, Ebang directed much of the cash out of the company through “a series of opaque deals with insiders and questionable counterparties.”

-Hindenburg had also taken short positions in electric vehicle companies including Lordstown Motors, Nikola Corp, Kandi Technologies Group Inc and insurer Clover Health in the past year.
+Hindenburg had also taken short positions in electric vehicle companies including Lordstown Motors, Nikola Corp and Kandi Technologies Group Inc.

 Reporting by Chavi Mehta and Akanksha Rana in Bengaluru; additional reporting by Akriti Sharma; Editing by Rashmi Aich and Subhranshu Sahu